 Taxicab owners may be prohibited from requiring a driver to pay owner expenses under local codes.
-However, the retail sales tax that is due on a taxicab rental/lease is a driver obligation as it is imposed on the taxicab driver (lessee) but collected and remitted to the Department of Revenue (DOR) by the taxicab owner.
-DOR requires the driver to pay retail sales tax on the lease amount and DOR requires the owner to collect this money and submit it to DOR.
+However, the retail sales tax that is due on a taxicab rental/lease is a driver obligation as it is imposed on the taxicab driver (lessee) but collected and remitted to the Department by the taxicab owner.
+The Department requires the driver to pay retail sales tax on the lease amount and the Department requires the owner to collect this money and submit it to the Department.

 Income received by taxicab drivers (and taxicab owners operating their own taxicabs) for transporting passengers or property is subject to the public utility tax (PUT) under either the motor or urban transportation classifications.
 These classifications are defined in RCW 82.06.010 and outlined below.

-However, persons subject to public utility (PUT) are exempt from payment of this tax for any reporting period in which the gross taxable amount reported under the combined total of all public utility tax classifications does not equal or exceed the maximum exemption for the assigned reporting period.
-Per RCW 82.16.040, the public utility tax exemption amounts are:
+Persons subject to public utility (PUT) are exempt from payment of this tax for any reporting period in which the gross taxable amount reported under the combined total of all PUT classifications does not equal or exceed the maximum exemption for the assigned reporting period.
+Per RCW 82.16.040, the PUT exemption amounts are:

 For taxpayers reporting monthly. . .

 For taxpayers reporting annually. . .